 What Is Stoichiometry?
 The O Level Definition

-- Only change the coefficients (numbers in front of formulae) — never change the formulae themselves
+- Only change the coefficients (numbers in front of formulae) — never the formulae themselves

 - Balance one element at a time — leave oxygen and hydrogen until last